 right time to visit one of Indonesia’s best-kept secrets.

 This fascinating cultural mix is very much on display during Palangkaraya’s annual Isen Mulang, held in May each year.
 A key focus of this festival is dance.
-There are 50 dance acadamies in the city, and dancers from other areas also perform, so the competition is very fierce.
-At other times of the year, you can visit some of local dance academies, such as The Spirit of the Hornbills, and they will arrange a traditional dance and music performance.
+There are 50 dance academies in the city, and dancers from other areas also perform, so the competition is very fierce.
+At other times of the year, you can visit some of the local dance academies, such as The Spirit of the Hornbills, and they will arrange a traditional dance and music performance.

 Palangkaraya is also a key base for seeing Indonesia’s beautiful endangered orangutans, which can be found in the forest not too far from the city itself.
 You can hire a comfortable private boat and explore the nearby waterways early in the morning.
 You are almost guaranteed to see some of these primates on one of two Islands where they are being prepared to return to the wild.
 Borneo Orangutan Survival Foundation (BOS) also has a very effective program, which you can visit.